 Explain what your role was for setting up and planning for the sculpture.

 I worked with Nil to research outdoor installations and build prototypes of light-ish things, for example different configurations of RGB LED strips.
 We met with the donors, proposed potential hardware-and-software things.
 We had weekly meetings with Viget about hardware and software issues.

 In very simple terms, explain what you did in creating the app to control lights?

 We realized we wouldn’t have time to build the hardware and write the software here at ACU, so we wrote a request-for-proposal and received a bid from a consulting firm named Viget.
 The system they made consists of a server in the cloud and 35 computers buried in the ground.
 Each computer has WiFi and is responsible for driving the LEDs on 10 reeds.
 Overall, there are 350 reeds and about 20,000 LEDs.

 One nice thing about the app is that it isn’t an app.
 You don’t have to install anything on your phone.
 Instead, you use a browser to visit lightwalk.acu.edu to choose an effect.
 The server in the cloud sends a message to one of the computers in the ground telling it which effect to run.
 In turn, it tells its 34 neighbors what to do next.

-What sort of team did u assemble to get the job done?
+What sort of team did you assemble to get the job done?

-The ACU team consisted of students and faculty and staff.
+The ACU team consisted of students, faculty, and staff.
 For example, Scot Colley had to hire electricians to install a new transformer in the quad.
 The Viget team include hardware and software engineers.

-Is there anything else that you would want to say about this project?
+Is there anything else that you would want to tell us about this project?

 Cole Spears is the first ACU student to design an effect (called “Shimmer”) that is now running live on the system.
 Next Thursday, Oct 19, after SITC “3:16” chapel, we will have a brief tutorial session on how to make effects.
 So any student interested in making cool effects should join us.